 FDR issued Executive Order 6102 banning private ownership of gold, ordering them to sell their holdings to the US Treasury at a lowly $20.67 an ounce.

-He then urged congress to pass the Gold Reserve Act of 1934, which instantly revalued the government’s holdings at $35.00, an increase of 69.32%.
+He then urged Congress to pass the Gold Reserve Act of 1934, which instantly revalued the government’s holdings at $35.00, an increase of 69.32%.
 These and other measures caused the value of America’s gold holdings to leap from $4 to $12 billion.
 That’s a lot of money in 1934 dollars, about $208 billion in today’s money.

 Since the US was still on the gold standard back then, this triggered an instant dollar devaluation of more than 50%.
 The high gold price sucked in massive amounts of the yellow metal from abroad creating, you guessed it, inflation.

-The government then borrowed massively against this artificially created wealth to fund the landscape altering infrastructure projects of the New Deal.
+The government then borrowed massively against this artificially created wealth to fund the landscape-altering infrastructure projects of the New Deal.

 During the following three years, the GDP skyrocketed by 48%, inflation eked out a 2% gain, the unemployment rate dropped to 18%, and stocks jumped by 80%.
 Happy days were here again.

-Monetary conditions are remarkably similar today to the those that prevailed during the last government gold buying binge.
+Monetary conditions are remarkably similar today to those that prevailed during the last government gold buying binge.

 There has been a de facto currency war underway since 2009.
 The Fed started when it launched QE, and Japan, Europe, and China have followed.
-Blue-collar unemployment and underpayment is at a decades high.
+Blue-collar unemployment and underpayment are at a decades high.
 The need for a national infrastructure program is overwhelming.